ulikoehler/YakDB/ZKVStore/doc/external-protocol.md

 This request spawns a new thread that waits for data chunks request

 * Frame 0: [0x31 Magic Byte][0x01 Protocol Version][0x40 Request type (Forward range to socket request)]
-* Frame 1: 4-byte little-endian unsigned table number
+* Frame 1: 4-byte unsigned table number
 * Frame 2: Start key (inclusive).
 If this has zero length, the count starts at the first key
 * Frame 3: End key (inclusive).
 If this has zero length, the count ends at the last keys
-* Frame 4: 64-bit little-endian unsigned integer, interpreted as the limit of keys to scan.
+* Frame 4: 64-bit unsigned integer, interpreted as the limit of keys to scan.

 The server may spawn a new thread to serve the request.
 Replying to the request does not indicate any kind of success.